01binary/investment-casting/README.md

 Once the metal in the crucible reaches the casting temperature, transfer the flask into the vacuum-assist chamber with a running vacuum pump.
 Use a temperature resistant O-ring to seal the flask flange to the top of the chamber.
 This will generate vacuum around the outside of the flask, drawing gases inside the flask out through the walls.
 While the small gas particles can permeate the mold due to its porous microstructure, the metal cannot.
 Instead the metal will be pulled toward the walls of the mold, precisely capturing surface details.

-If the vacuum is not enough to achieve a complete fill, you can attach a “riser” to the top of the flask to increase the weight of metal pushing down into the mold.
+If the vacuum is not enough to achieve a complete fill, you can attach a "riser" to the top of the flask to increase the weight of metal pushing down into the mold.
 Risers also let you pour quickly because they buffer the metal and feed it at a slower rate while keeping it hot.
-Install a ceramic filter inside the riser to prevent pieces of forge refractory, dust, and other unwanted particles from entering the mold and becoming embedded in the casting as “inclusions”.
+Install a ceramic filter inside the riser to prevent pieces of forge refractory, dust, and other unwanted particles from entering the mold and becoming inclusions.

 Finally, tilt the crucible with a shank to pour metal into the flask.
 I will cover running the forge and building the vacuum-assist chamber in future articles.
 The vacuum-assist chamber is simply a [do-it-yourself](https://www.youtube.com/watch?v=3BikL2yIDic) version of a [vacuum casting machine](https://products.riogrande.com/content/Instruction-Sheets/Neutec-Catalog.pdf) pioneered by Neutec.